redotvideo/haven/README.md

 To follow these steps, you can either check out our three-minute [video tutorial]() or take a look at the documentation below.

 #### Getting a Google Cloud API Key
+The Google Cloud API Key is required to

-To get an API key, head to the [Google Cloud Compute Engine console]().
+- To get an API key, head to the [Google Cloud Compute Engine console]().

 ### Features